-Field nominations, which are nominations that come from someone who is not a member of the committee, require a second from a BFYA committee member.
-The chair informs the committee of field nominations, which remain active until all nominations are closed.
-If no committee member seconds the field nomination, the title is dropped from consideration.
+Field nominations, which are nominations that come from someone who is not a member of the blogging team, require a second from a BFYA blogging team member.
+The coordinator informs the blogging team of field nominations, which remain active until all nominations are closed.
+If no blogging team member seconds the field nomination, the title is dropped from consideration.

 Availability of nominations

-The committee will consider and vote on books published within their assigned calendar year, January 1 to December 31, in addition to those published between September 1 and December 31 of the previous year.
+The blogging team will consider and vote on books published within their assigned calendar year, January 1 to December 31, in addition to those published between September 1 and December 31 of the previous year.

-A book must receive a minimum of 9 "yes" votes to be placed on the final list regardless of the number of the 15-member committee present and voting.
-Only members attending the Midwinter meeting will be allowed to vote.
+Final selections are at the last group meeting of the calendar year.
+Members can vote only on nominated books they have read.
+A book must receive a minimum of 7 "yes" votes to be placed on the final list regardless of the number of the 10-14-member blogging team present and voting.
 Members can only vote on books they have read.
-If a committee member must leave before the final vote, that member must give a signed ballot to the chair who will then designate a voting proxy for the absent member.
-The final vote will be counted by an individual designated by the chair.
+If a blogging team member must leave before the final vote, that member must give a signed ballot to the coordinator who will then designate a voting proxy for the absent member.
+The final vote will be counted by an individual designated by the coordinator.

-After the final discussion and selection, titles are then annotated by the committee.
-These annotations must be completed at the last meeting of the committee.
+After the final discussion and selection, titles are then annotated by the blogging team.
+These annotations must be completed at the last meeting of the blogging team.
 Annotations will be written to attract the teen reader.

 The annotated list is disseminated each January.
-Nominations will be updated monthly and will be made available via YALSA communication channels such as the YALSA web site, YALSA-BK, and the YALSA blog.
-The final list of nominations will be available after November 1.
-The complete and final annotated list will be available each year shortly after the close of ALA's Midwinter Meeting.
+Nominations will be updated as frequently as the blogging team likes and will be made available via YALSA’s blog site The Hub.
+The complete and final annotated list will be available at the end of each calendar year.

 Use of the List